alexandrainst/alexandra-ml-template/README.md

 add a code space to get started, which will open a VSCode window directly in your browser.

+### Flexibility in Packaging Backend

+The cookiecutter allows the user to choose between `poetry` and `pip` for managing dependencies.
+In both cases, `pyproject.toml` will be used for all dependencies.

 ## Tools used in this project
 * [Poetry](https://towardsdatascience.com/how-to-effortlessly-publish-your-python-package-to-pypi-using-poetry-44b305362f9f): Dependency management